DenebTM/swepsss23-g4t3/README.md

 - pip3
 - ... (see [raspberry/README.md](raspberry/README.md))

-The Python code found in [raspberry](raspberry/) should run just as well on most Linux computers equipped with Bluetooth® 4.0 or later, but Bleak may not be compatible with all Bluetooth® adapters.
+The Python code found in [raspberry](raspberry/) should run on most Linux computers equipped with Bluetooth® 4.0 or later, but Bleak may not be compatible with all Bluetooth® adapters.

 For additional information, see [raspberry/README.md](raspberry/README.md)